zhongpc/zhongpc.github.io/opening.md

     * AI Singapore Scholarship  <span style="color: lightgray">[with service commitments]</span>
     * President's Graduate Fellowship (<strong>PGF</strong>)  <span style="color: lightgray">[by nomination]</span>
 * <strong>PGF</strong> can be submitted at any intake.
 Successful applicants usually have received PhD offers from US-Top20 institutions (or equivalent).
 If you are a competing offer holder and want to pursue a different journey at NUS, feel free to get in touch.
 * Our research is highly interdisciplinary.
 If you have a strong academic record, please consider the <a href="https://isep.nus.edu.sg/">ISEP</a> PhD program at NUS.
-(You can apply both ISEP and MSE PhDs.)
+(You can apply both ISEP and MSE PhD programs).
 Please send me your CV and a research proposal abstract (< 200 words) and highlight how you would combine science and engineering, or theory and experiments.
-* Research Assistant (RA) positions are provided as financial support for the PhD program.
-We do not offer standalone RA positions.
+* Research Assistants (RA) are provided as financial support for PhD programs.
+We do not offer standalone RA or predoc intern positions.

 * What we offer:
     * We are a TechTeam-style group.
 We help each other and value direct communication.